-After hatching, the young turtles may take three to seven days to dig their way to the surface.
+After hatching, the young turtles may take 3 to 7 days to dig their way to the surface.

 Hatchlings usually wait until night to emerge from the nest.
 Emerging at night reduces exposure to daytime predators.
-They leave the nest and head to the water in groups.
 Studies have shown that some nests will produce hatchlings on more than one night.

 There are several theories as to how hatchlings find the sea.

-- Hatchlings may distinguish light intensities and head for the greater light intensity of the open horizon.
+- Hatchlings may discriminate light intensities and head for the greater light intensity of the open horizon.